lzhuge/lzhuge.github.io2/content/_index.md

 <big>Hello there.

 I'm Liqun (pronounced Lee-Chun), a fifth-year economics PhD student at Boston University.
 My fields are labor economics and corporate finance.
-My main research explores the source of inequality at the household level, particularly the barriers presented by policies, social norms, and cultures.
-I employ various methodologies in my research, including applied theory and structural and reduced-form estimation.
+I employ various methodologies in my research, including applied theory and structural, reduced-form estimation, and machine learning.
 I also excel in multiple programming languages and I am experienced in cluster computing.

 I am currently on the job market and am available for interviews.<big>